 Having worked with many clients, she discovered that the root of most people's issues—phobias, insecurity, anxiety, fear, and many forms of addiction—stems from the need to fill the inner emptiness of not feeling enough.

-The inner emptiness was a chief reason why her clients would second guess their capabilities or self-sabotage their efforts in critical moments.
+The inner emptiness was a chief reason why her clients would second guess their capabilities.
+Moreover, they self-sabotage their efforts in critical moments.

 If they could just get rid of that one persistent feeling—not being enough—the wall of self-doubt would start to collapse like a house of cards.

 Before you can permanently remove self-doubt from your life, you need to understand how it works.